Skip to content

 Part Two

-The client sends a POST to the /token endpoint with the following body:
+The Client sends a POST request to the /token endpoint with this body:

-• code is the authorization code from the query string
+• code: The authorization code from the query string.

 View sample authorization_code (part 2) request